 His main research activities are in the field of uro-genital malignancies especially on prostate cancer in men of African descent and bladder cancer.
 He is Principal Investigator of an NIH/NCI funded project on molecular epidemiology of prostate cancer in Africans.

-In Collaboration of Dr Timothy Rebbeck at the CCEB University of Pennsylvania School of Medicine, he as set up research facilities in Dakar under a program named “PROGRES” (Prostate Genetic Research Senegal).
-He is broadly involved in a variety of clinical, scientific and social endeavors.
+In Collaboration of Dr Timothy Rebbeck at the CCEB University of Pennsylvania School of Medicine, he has set up research facilities in Dakar under a program named “PROGRES” (Prostate Genetic Research Senegal).
+He is broadly involved in a variety of clinical, scientific and social endeavours.

 He has extensive community commitment serving on many national, regional and international academic society committees.
 Dr Gueye is member of the Council of the West African College of Surgeons and has been elected as member of the Board of chairmen of the SIU since 2007.

-He is currently President of African Organization for Research and Training in Cancer (AORTIC) and the Pan African Association of Urological Surgeons (PAUSA).
+He is currently President of the Pan African Association of Urological Surgeons (PAUSA).
 Dr Gueye has published numerous peer-review articles in International journals.

 He served as field surgeon during the Rwandese genocide under the banner of the United Nations Assistance Mission in Rwanda (UNAMIR) and has been awarded the United Nations Medal for Peace in Rwanda.
 Dr Gueye holds many national and international medals in Senegal, in France and Chad Republic.
 Serigne Gueye’s professional life is dedicated to patient care, research and training health care workers especially in Africa.